manuGil/online-core/docs/source/data-modeling.rst

 The Topological model is discussed in the next section of this exercise. (page: Polygon[add internal reference])

 Task 2.11
-   Read the section `Area representation`_ and describe in your own words the problems that may arise when using the boundary model without topology.
+   Read the section |ltb| `Area representation`_ and describe in your own words the problems that may arise when using the boundary model without topology.

 Topology
 ^^^^^^^^

-The third topic in this exercise is `Topology`_.
+The third topic in this exercise is |ltb| `Topology`_.
 You will first have to understand what topology is before learning different ways to use it.
 Topological properties are geometric properties and spatial relations that are not affected by the continuous change of shape and size of a vector data layer (points, lines, or polygons).

 Task 3.1
    Imagine you are looking at a map (take any map you like).
 Make a small list containing at least five examples of spatial topology that are visible in your map and five examples of properties that are not topological (use the table below).